Sternoclavicular Joint Injury

 - Reciprocal anterior displacement of the medial clavicle

-- May be associated with pneumothorax, hemothorax, pulmonary contusion, and rib fractures
+- May be associated with pneumothorax, hemothorax, pulmonary contusion, or rib fractures

 - Posterior SCJ dislocation results from: